PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 });
 ```

-Note using `CustomResourceOptions` lets us specify options that are not a part of the resource schema.
-In this case we are specifying that we want to retain the database when we delete the stack.
-This is because deleting the default database will not succeed if it contains entities.
-Additionally we use `ImportId` to specify the id of the database we want to import since we created it outside of our pulumi stack.

 ### Producer Function
 The producer function needs to reference it's source code from the storage bucket, we can do this by creating a new `BucketObject` resource to upload the source code to the bucket.
+The `BucketObject` resource requires the bucket name and the source code.

+Firstly let's create a zip file from the producer function source code.
+We will use the `ZipFile` class to create the zip file.

 We will use the `FileAsset` class to reference the source code from the local file system.
+In order to keep things consistent and repeatable we will delete the zip file and the bin and obj directories before creating the zip file.
 ```csharp
 // Make sure we don't already have a zip files in the project root directory if (File.Exists("../producer.zip"))